code-talk-group/Code-Talk-FrontEnd/README.md

 ## User Stories

-***1. As a user, I want to input code based on code parameters***
+***1. As a user, I want dropdown code options to easily create a syntactically correct method***

 **Features:**
-- User can input variables into form
+- User can select and input variable options into forms
-- User can choose which form to input to
+- User can select mock code from the dropdown
-- Can confirm information based off input
+- After completing all required options, user can confirm valid code with a redirect to result

 **Acceptance:**
-- Ensure forms are linked to drop down
+- Ensure forms are linked to the dropdown
-- Ensure input is being captured
+- Ensure all inputs are completed and valid before submitting code

-***2. As a user, I want to save sentences for later reference***
+***2. As a user, I want to be able to update the results to reflect all of my previous searches***

 **Features:**
-- User can capture output
-- User can save output
+- User can view current result
-- User can view saved previously saved outputs
+- User can view previous results

 **Acceptance:**
-- Ensure output is saved in database
+- Ensure that each new result is reflected when results are viewed

-***3. As a user, I want to edit sentences to suit my understanding and speech pattern***
+***3. As a user, I want to update individual results to suit my understanding and personal preference***

 **Features:**
-- User can select a entry to edit
+- User can select a result to update
-- User can change entry
-- User can update
+- User can update a selected result
-- User can view updated entry
+- User can view updated results

 **Acceptance:**
-- Ensure correct entry is grabbed from the database
+- Ensure correct entry is present in results
-- Ensure that entry is updated
+- Ensure that updated entry changes are reflected in results

+***4. As a user, I want to input a code snippet and receive a gramatically correct sentence verbalizing my code.***

+**Features:**
+- User can select all input options to complete a method with syntactically correct code
+- User can be directed to a result page
+- User can view a sentence verbalizing their code

+**Acceptance:**
+- Ensure that all inputs are completed to submit syntactically correct code
+- Ensure that on submit, page redirects to result
+- Ensure that sumbitted code returns relevant description of submitted code

-***4. As a user, I want to delete sentences that I no longer need to practice.***
+***5. As a user, I want to send a query to the API to remove results which are no longer relevant to me.***

 **Feature:**
+- User can view all previous results
- - User can delete entry
+- User can select a result to be deleted by the API

 **Acceptance:**
- - Ensure correct entry is grabbed from database
+- Ensure that all previous results are visible
-- Ensure that entry is removed from database
+- Ensure that selected result is no longer present on result page

 ------------------------------